List of Shaman King characters: Hao's other followers

-A shaman whose powers resemble that of a vampire, Boris is a descendant of Vlad the Impaler, who was taught the secrets of the Ultra Senji Ryakketsu five hundred years ago by Hao.
-The knowledge was passed down through generations of Boris' family, who awaited Hao's return; however, the family grew to hate with humans who rejected them out of superstition despite the family's aristocratic status and Boris wishes to avenge his ancestors, who were hunted as vampires.
+A shaman whose powers resemble that of a vampire, Boris is a descendant of Vlad the Impaler who was taught the secrets of the Ultra Senji Ryakketsu five hundred years ago by Hao.
+The knowledge was passed down through generations of Boris' family, who awaited Hao's return.
+However, the family grew to hate with humans who rejected them out of superstition despite the family's aristocratic status and Boris wishes to avenge his ancestors who were hunted as vampires.
+When Hao finally met up with him, Boris joined Hao's followers as one of his 12 Apostles.
 Boris' medium is blood and his Guardian ghost is Blamuro (ブラムロ, Buramuro), a former vampire hunter who despised the Tepes family but was overpowered by their knowledge of the Ultra Senji Ryakketsu.
-He is later killed by Marco before the Shaman Fight begins in the Patch Village.
+He also had ghostly vampire bats that were transformed versions of his ancestors.
+He is later killed by Marco before the Shaman Fight begins in the Patch Village and also despite Yoh's intervention.
+Boris and Kouji would later be revived as Boris planned to do a Dracula-type tourism.